Planning permission application / advice

 The world of property can be tricky to navigate, but there’s nothing worse than getting everything ready for a new home improvement project only to be blocked by your local planning authority.
 Acquiring planning permission is complicated, with different local authorities enforcing their own rules and guidelines, which is why many people choose to hire a planning consultant.

 Finding a trustworthy planning consultant can be a difficult task, not to mention time consuming.
 You can save yourself time getting your home improvement project underway through Plentific.
 The Plentific website can instantly generate a bespoke list of tradesmen in your local area offering the services you need, and by posting a job you can have them start contacting you with quotes immediately.
 The Plentific dashboard lets you message and manage different tradesmen and projects from a single convenient location, and you can even pay your tradesmen through the Plentific wallet.
-Finally, by choosing a verified Pro you will gain the Plentific Guarantee, which can cover an entire project from start to finish.
+Best of all, each and every job booked via Plentific will be covered by the Plentific Guarantee.
 With tradesmen from all over the UK, Plentific is ready to help you find your ideal hire, whatever your job may be.

 What does a planning consultant do?